NeumTry/github_stars_crm/README.md

 # Github stars CRM tracker

-For those building an audience, a startup, or wanting feedback of the product you just built, you can use `github_stars_crm` to keep track of the people that have given you a star in your repo to talk to them and learn about your users.
+For those building an audience, a startup, or wanting feedback of the product you just built, you can use `github_stars_crm` to keep track of the people who have given you a star in your repo to talk and learn about them.

 # Code